B.S. in Dental Hygiene (2+2)

 Students complete two years of pre-requisite courses while enrolled in the Allied Health Studies degree at UM in preparation for the two years of courses in a competitive-entry dental hygiene program to ultimately earn a Bachelor of Science in Dental Hygiene.
 Students are then prepared to apply for and obtain a dental hygiene license.

-Graduates with Bachelor of Science in Dental Hygiene degree from the University of Mississippi are employed as clinical practitioners, educators, researchers, administrators, managers, preventive program developers, consultants and in public health agencies.
+UM students who are admitted to and graduate from competitive dental hygiene programs are employed as clinical practitioners, educators, researchers, administrators, managers, preventive program developers, and consultants.
 Registered (licensed) dental hygienists practice according to the requirements of individual state dental practice acts.

 Allied Health Studies was designed with health professions students in mind.
 It allows our students the flexibility to obtain prerequisites for the vast amount of health professions programs in the country, while also working toward a four year degree.
 Students will gain a liberal arts foundation, while also having the ability to mix and match classes based on their health professions area of interest, such as dental hygiene.